 In the space below brainstorm as many different kinds of people as you can who might benefit from smart clothing.
+These should be one or two word phrases that describe large groups of people.

 Categorize Users

 Create scraps of paper for each of your users.
 As a group or as a class create categories of users by grouping together similar types of users.